FS2P ONLINE

 WRITER’S BOOT CAMP

 The Writer’s Boot Camp is also a good choice for writers who just want to polish their scripts.
-Pilot scripts have now become the preferred sample for writers looking to get staffed so this is a good option for writers looking to get feedback as they do re-writes.
-Filmmakers who intend to put together a package for a potential series - or intend to make their pilots or series - are eligible for the FS2P Lab.
+Filmmakers with teams, scheduling, and financing in place can make use of the boot camp to make sure their scripts are where they want them to be before they begin production.
+As for series writers looking to get staffed, pilot scripts have become the preferred sample, and the boot camp is a good way to get feedback and do re-writes.
+Series writers who intend to put together a package for a potential series - or intend to make their pilots or series - are eligible for the FS2P Lab.

 THE FS2P LAB CURRICULUM